lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 -------------

 From the 24.03, Backend.AI supports a new feature called 'Model Store'.
-The newly added \"Models\" tab offers users a unified model store interface, enabling easy management and access to various machine learning and deep learning models.
+The newly added "Models" tab offers users a unified model store interface, enabling easy management and access to various machine learning and deep learning models.
-The features and usage of the \"Models\" tab will be updated in the 24.03 documentation.
+The features and usage of the "Models" tab will be updated in the 24.03 documentation.

 Using FileBrowser
 -----------------